demisto/content/Packs/McAfeeNSM/Integrations/McAfeeNSMv2/README.md

 ### nsm-update-firewall-policy
 ***
 Updates the firewall policy details.
 If the argument is_overwrite=true, the new values of the provided addresses will replace the existing values, otherwise the addresses will be added to them.
-If you want to delete a rule, enter is_overwrite=true and the relevant rule_object_id=-1.
-If is_overwrite=true and there is no value in one of the rules (source or destination), their value will be as before.
-If is_overwrite=true, at least one of the rules (source or destination) must be provided.
-If you provide one of the source/destination fields, you must provide the other one as well.
+* If you want to delete a rule, enter is_overwrite=true and the relevant rule_object_id=-1.
+* If is_overwrite=false and there is no value in one of the rules (source or destination), their value will be as before.
+* If is_overwrite=true, at least one of the rules (source or destination) must be provided.
+* If you provide one of the source/destination fields, you must provide the other one as well.

 #### Base Command